Open Source

 - Start with clear boundaries (tools, providers, memory), then grow into richer orchestration as needed.

 AutoAgents is available today.
-LiquidOS Platform is coming soon with additional operational layers (enterprise tracing, policy controls, evals, and deployment workflows) for teams running agents in regulated and mission-critical environments.
+LiquidOS Platform is coming soon as an agentic operating system with local-first execution for embedded systems, robotics, and local agent workflows, plus tracing, policy controls, evals, and deployment workflows.